Search Engine Optimization (SEO) Techniques

 <meta name="keywords" content="search engine optimization, SEO, search engine rankings, improve search engine rankings, better search engine rankings, improve natural search results, enhance organic search results">

-The keywords that you select for your metadata naturally recur in the content of the page -- because that is what the page is about.
-If a keyword does not appear in the page's content, avoid using it in the metadata.
+The keywords that you select for your metadata naturally recur in the content of the page – because that is what the page is about.
+If a keyword does not appear in the page’s content, avoid using it in the metadata.

 It is important that you do not stuff your metadata or your content with keywords.
-Doing so is an deceptive, illegitimate technique that, in addition to being dishonest, is likely to undermine your web site's overall ranking or get the page removed from search engine indexes.
-Instead, if you are creating a page to target a keyword, engineer your content to contain in-depth information about your keyword and several natural recurrences of you're the keyword in the text.
+Doing so is a deceptive, illegitimate technique that, in addition to being dishonest, is likely to undermine your web site’s overall ranking or get the page removed from search engine indexes.
+Instead, if you are creating a page to target a keyword, engineer your content to contain in-depth information about your keyword and several natural recurrences of the keyword in the text.
 Topicality and depth are key.

 Again, it is a critical error to use the same keywords for all your pages, to use too many keywords (maybe more than 10), or to use keywords about your brand to represent the content on your page.
 The keywords that you choose to describe your page must match what your page is about.
 If you have a target keyword or keyword phrase for your page, use it as your top-level heading and set it in an H1 tag.